efemberg11/GeoModel_rmakhman/documentation/docs/papers.md

-# The GeoModel Toolkit - Public Papers and Notes
+# The GeoModel Toolkit - Papers and Notes